Benign Positional Vertigo risks

 back to top

-Labyrinthitis is a disorder of the inner ear in which a nerve that detects head movement becomes inflamed.
-It causes dizziness, nausea, vertigo, and potentially permanent loss of hearing.
+Labyrinthitis is an inner ear disorder in which a nerve that detects head movement becomes inflamed.
+Symptoms include dizziness, vertigo, and nausea.

 An epidural hematoma occurs when blood fills the area between the skull and the protective covering of the brain.
 It usually results from a traumatic injury to the head, and puts you at risk for brain damage or death.